linanavas/Optimization/README.md

 glpsol --version
 ```

-This is a way to install ipopt solver for non linear problems with pyomo
+This is a way to install ipopt solver for non linear problems with pyomo:

 ```
 !wget -N -q "https://matematica.unipv.it/gualandi/solvers/ipopt-linux64.zip"